Kullback-Leibler projections for Bayesian model selection#

 Contributing#

 We welcome contributions from interested individuals or groups!
-For information about contributing to Kulrpit check out our instructions, policies, and guidelines here.
+For information about contributing to Kulprit check out our instructions, policies, and guidelines here.

 Contributors#